heig/Loxone-Reporting-Stack/README.md

   * node-red-contrib-influxdb
 * InfluxDB (as database)
 * unifi-poller (to get information of Ubiquiti Unifi Networks)
+* telegraf-snmp (to get SNMP Information from Synology NAS and other devices)
+* cadvisor (to monitor Docker envionment)

 ## Setup
-Start run.sh to setup the docker containers.
+Start run.sh to setup the docker containers and create influx databases.
 Grafana will be availiable at port 3000 and NodeRed at 1880.

 `$ /bin/bash run.sh`